ManimCommunity/manim/docs/source/installation/win.rst

 1. To install ``ffmpeg`` and add it to your PATH, install `Chocolatey
    <https://chocolatey.org/>`_ and run ``choco install ffmpeg``.

-2. You can check you did it right by running ``refreshenv`` to update your environment variable and running ``ffmpeg``.
+2. You can check if you did it right by running ``refreshenv`` to update your environment variable and running ``ffmpeg``.